What is GMMAP and how is it funded?

-Trained debt advisors can help with a variety of debt solutions to suit your individual needs.
+Trained debt advisers can help with a variety of debt solutions to suit your individual needs.
 Issues covered include: council tax arrears, court fines, eviction threats, fuel bill repayments, hire purchase arrears, mortgage arrears, repossession help, rent arrears, help with water bills.

 Advice may be given face-to-face, by telephone, email or a home visit can be arranged in some circumstances.
 Fill out our self-referral form here and we will be in touch.